lnfernux/lnfernux.github.io/_posts/2018-10-28-securingwindowsserver12.md

 #### Installing WSUS

-Follow these steps:

-1. Install the WSUS role on a server
+Install the WSUS role on a server

 * You can either use Windows Interal database (WID) or Microsoft SQL server (on server 2016)
 * Use the following cmdlet:

+    ~~~powershell
-    * Install-WindowsFeature -Name UpdateServices, UpdateServices-WiDB, UpdateServices-Services, UpdateServices-API, UpdatesServices-UI
+    Install-WindowsFeature -Name UpdateServices, UpdateServices-WiDB, UpdateServices-Services, UpdateServices-API, UpdatesServices-UI
+    ~~~

+After installation

-2. After installation, open the Windows Server Update Services console from the server manager, this starts the Complete WSUS Installation Wizard
+* Open the Windows Server Update Services console from the server manager, this starts the Complete WSUS Installation Wizard
     * You'll be asked for a update storage location, specify your desired path and type run
 * Post installation tasks take a few minutes, after which you're taken into a second wizard
 * Before you begin - verification step that asks you if WSUS servers firewall rules are configured and you're logged in with proper credentials
     * Microsoft Update Improvement Program - simple opt-in or out
     * Choose upstream server - sync with Microsoft update directly or via a upstream server already configured in the domain
     * Specify proxy server - if you're using one
     * Choose languages - select only the languages you support
     * Choose products - choose to download updates only for the operating systems and products you support
     * Choose classifications - Choose what to download, by default this is critical updates, windows defender malware definition updates and security updates.
     * Configure sync schedule - manually specify sync with upstream partner.
 Choose when to perform the initial sync.

-3. After initial sync completes, you're ready to define computer groups, apply approval policies and configure automatic update.
+After initial sync completes, you're ready to define computer groups, apply approval policies and configure automatic update.
 All of this can be done via the Update Services MMC console

 #### Create computer groups and configure Automatic Update